tonethar/IGME-330-Spring-2021/weekly/week-04B-notes.md

 - Today we are going to look at how to implement the *ES6 Module Pattern*:
   - [ES6 Module Pattern Notes](https://github.com/tonethar/IGME-330-Master/blob/master/notes/ES-6-module-pattern-2195.md)
 - Note: One of the requirements of Project 1 is to utilize the *ES6 Module Pattern*
-- If we run out of time today, the above lecture has been pre-recorded, and the links to these videos are on the bottom of the page linked above
+- If we run out of time today, this lecture has been pre-recorded, and the links to these videos are on the bottom of the page linked above

 <hr><hr>